quicophy/getting_started/more_on_shell_scripts/README.md

 # What if you want to use GPUs ?
 In python, there are packages that are similar to `numpy` that lets you use the power of GPUs almost automatically, like `cupy` and `jax`.

 If you want to use the available GPUs in the IQ cluster, take a look at the `advanced_script_for_GPUs.sh` file, which is a slightly modified version of the `advanced_script.sh` file.
 First, we see that there is a new command at the top of the script: `#SBATCH --nodelist=cp3705`.
-This node is specified because the GPUs are only available on this one.
+This node is specified because the GPUs are only available on this one (on the IQ cluster).
+If you want to work with our machine (by specifying `-p c-aphex`), there is no need to specify that node.

 Next, you can see that there is a section for environment variables.
 This one could be useful if your jobs take a lot of memory to execute, because it separates the even and odd array task ids into the 2 available GPUs in the IQ cluster.
 It does so by defining the `GPU_TO_USE` variable and use it to define the environment variable `CUDA_VISIBLE_DEVICE`.
 If your jobs don't need a big amount of memory, then you can comment out/erase those 2 lines.